ntczkjfg/joplin-plugin-hotstrings/README.md

 ### Installation

 - Open Joplin and navigate to `Preferences > Plugins`
-- Search for `Hotstrings` and click install
+- Search for `Hotstrings & Hotkeys` and click install
 - Restart Joplin

 ### Uninstall

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Find the `Hotstrings` plugin
+- Find the `Hotstrings & Hotkeys` plugin
 - Press `Delete` to remove the plugin, or click the toggle to disable it
 - Restart Joplin